CollepardoLab/NucleosomeLinker/Simulations/README.md

 This creates a data/txt file and a DNA_sequence.txt file corresponding to the desired chromatin fibre.

-3. After creating a fiber, we generate via replica exchange a series of snapshots for a single chromatin fibre, in order to speed up sampling in a condensate bulk and avoid arrested configurations.
+3. After creating a fibre, we generate via replica exchange a series of snapshots for a single chromatin fibre in order to speed up sampling in a condensate bulk and avoid arrested configurations.

 To do so, simply run
 ```